kethan1/kethan1/README.md

 I love coding, experimenting, and tinkering.
 I enjoy creating projects that make life easier and help others.

-I am experienced in Full Stack Web Development, with most of my projects utilizing Flask, React, and TailwindCSS.
+I am experienced in Full Stack Web Development, with most of my projects utilizing Flask, NextJS, React, and TailwindCSS.
 I have also developed various mobile apps, for which I mostly use Dart and Flutter.

 Recently, I have also been experimenting with Machine Learning, for which I use Python and PyTorch.
 I'm also trying to get more comfortable with C and C++.